 Australians are exposed to radiation from a variety of natural and artificial sources everyday.
 Radiation is energy travelling as waves or particles.
 Ionising radiation has enough energy to ionise (remove an electron from an atom) which can change the chemical composition of the material.
 Non-ionising radiation has less energy but can still excite molecules and atoms causing them to vibrate faster.

 On this page

 Ionising radiation is produced from natural and artificial radioactive materials.
 It is present in the environment because naturally occurring radioactive materials such as uranium, thorium, actinium and potassium-40 exist in the material that makes up planet Earth.
 This leads to exposure to alpha, beta and gamma radiation including radioactive radon gas.
 Natural radioactivity is present in the air we breathe, food we eat, water we drink and even in our bodies.
-We are also exposed to natural ionising radiation that comes from outer space and passes through the atmosphere of the planet – so-called cosmic radiation.
+We are also exposed to natural ionising radiation that comes from outer space and passes through the atmosphere of the planet.
+This is called cosmic radiation.

 There are three main sources of artificial ionising radiation.
 They are: